isti20/isti20/README.md

 - [Discovering Sales Performance with SQL](https://github.com/isti20/data-analytics-portfolio)

 Here you will find all of the projects that I have completed so far during my Data Science learning journey, including:
--Python Programming
+- Python Programming
--SQL
+- SQL
--MySQL Databases
+- MySQL Databases
--Power BI Visualizations
+- Power BI Visualizations

 More projects coming soon!